 In order to determine one winner for the Scripps National Spelling Bee, the four spellers were invited back to a Spell-Off at First Presbyterian Church in downtown Durham on Thursday.
 Their families and members of the media were in attendance, and the “Final Four” Spell-Off lasted five rounds.

-“We are so proud of these four students and what they’ve already accomplished,” said Lou Rollins, emcee of the spelling bee and director of special projects for the Duke Office of Durham and Regional Affairs.
+“We are so proud of these four students and what they’ve already accomplished,” said Lou Rollins, emcee of the spelling bee and director of special projects for the Duke Office of Durham and Community Affairs.
 “This is a great event for Durham, Duke, your families and the region.”

 Jason Sorin’s family was in the audience, to include his father, Daniel, who is a professor in the Duke Electrical and Computer Engineering department, 7-year-old sister, Julie, and mother, Deborah.
 Deborah said she and Jason spent time going over hundreds of words before the regional bee.
 She added Jason also loves to read and has a great memory for words, and last year, he participated in the Duke University Regional Spelling Bee and was eliminated in Round 3.

 When asked what was going through her mind when Jason received the word “symmetrical” at the Spell-Off, Deborah said she knew at that point her son’s regional victory was possible.